-We talked to Martin Barry, founder of Manifesto Market, about the food hall market, and this is what he said about it.
+Martin Barry, founder of Manifesto Market tells us about the digital food hall market.

 First of all, how are you and your family doing in these COVID-19 times?